Models

 • oxistates (list) – Oxidation states

-• ionenergies (dict) – Ionization energies in eV parsed from http://physics.nist.gov/cgi-bin/ASD/ie.pl on April 13, 2015
+• ionenergies (dict) – Ionization energies in eV

-property boiling_point: float | Dict[str, float]
+property boiling_point: float | None

 covalent_radius

-Return the default covalent radius which is covalent_radius_pyykko
+Return the default covalent radius i.e. covalent_radius_pyykko

 electronegativity(scale: str = 'pauling', **kwargs) float[source]